lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
+## 2021-12-25
+- Writing streak and chart now interactively display todays words.
+- Better way to load toady's stats into the timeline
 ## 2021-12-24
 - Figured out improvmx domain forwarding.
 - Implemented and perfected the charts, implemented long-term writing goal settings, long-term writing goal is displayed in writing streak progress bar and tooltip.
 Added to the landing page too.